nelmio/NelmioApiDocBundle/Resources/doc/index.rst

 .. note::

-    A model can be a form type, an entity or any object.
+    A model can be a Symfony form type, a Doctrine ORM entity or a general PHP object.

 It has two options: